Return-To-The-Roots/s25client/README.md

      - Rightclick on the newly created folder -> TortoiseGit-> Submodule Update
      - Make sure all modules are selected and "Initialize submodules (--init)" is checked
      - press OK
-- Extract contrib/full-contrib-msvc.rar to contrib
+- Extract external/full-contrib-msvc.rar to external
-  (so that contrib/full-contrib-msvc/bin, contrib/full-contrib-msvc/include and contrib/full-contrib-msvc/lib exist)
+  (so that external/full-contrib-msvc/bin, external/full-contrib-msvc/include and external/full-contrib-msvc/lib exist)
 - If you havent installed boost, install boost
   Fast Way:
-  - extract boost-1.55.zip (i.e to contrib/boost, so that contrib/boost/bootstrap.bat exist)
+  - extract boost-1.64.zip (i.e to external/boost, so that external/boost/bootstrap.bat exist)
   - run that "bootstrap.bat"
   - run created "b2.exe": this should build boost
     Notice: if you have multiple Visual Studio versions installed, use the latest one with the "toolset"-parameter.